 Meningococcal Quadrivalent Conjugate

-CDC recommends vaccination with a meningococcal conjugate vaccine for all preteens and teens at 11 to 12 years old, with a booster dose at 16 years old. *This is a required vaccine for Elon University*
+CDC recommends vaccination with a meningococcal conjugate vaccine for all preteens and teens at 11 to 12 years old, with a booster dose at 16 years old.
+If born before January 1, 2003 no Meningococcal Quadrivalent Conjugate vaccine required. *This is a required vaccine for Elon University*

 One dose is required for individuals entering college or university that were born on or after April 1, 2001.
 An individual who has laboratory confirmation of varicella disease immunity or has been documented by serological testing to have a protective antibody titer against varicella, or who has documentation from a physician, nurse practitioner, or physicians’ assistant verifying history of varicella disease is not required to receive varicella vaccine.
 The documentation shall include the name of the individual with a history of varicella disease, the approximate date or age of infection, and a healthcare provider signature.
 Individuals born before April 1, 2001, are not required to receive the varicella vaccine.

 One dose Johnson and Johnson, plus booster (when eligible) or two doses Pfizer or Moderna plus booster (when eligible).

 Requesting Medical and Religious Exemptions for State and University-Mandated Vaccines